-What are the most affordable solutions for chipped teeth?
+What are the Best chipped tooth dentist?

 If your chip or crack is extremely thin and small, the dentist can use a special tooth to smooth over the enamel.
 This only works for craze lines and extremely minor chips that don’t damage the remainder of the teeth.
 However, such minor cracks aren’t dental emergencies, so you can schedule an appointment during regular dental clinic hours.

 If your tooth has a small crack, the dentist can fill it with dental filling or bonding.
 A small dental crack isn’t an emergency if it doesn’t go deeper than the enamel.
 However, you must seek dental filling or composite bonding anyway — the crack makes your tooth vulnerable to bacterial decay.
 During the treatment, the emergency dentist will clean the chipped tooth and apply a filling material, such as a composite resin, to seal the crack.
 They’ll harden the tooth-colored composite resin using ultraviolet light.
 The dental filling will merge with the surrounding tooth, so it won’t affect the appearance of your tooth.

 3. Dental Crown